 Development Gag: Phantom Ganon's use of Portal Pictures for his fight's second phase is a remnant of how the game was originally going to use them for traveling through the world (a la Super Mario 64) instead of having Hyrule Field.

-I Knew It: Hyrule Historia eventually confirmed the popular fan theory that Rauru and Kaepora Gaebora were the same person.
+I Knew It: Hyrule Historia eventually confirmed that Rauru and Kaepora Gaebora were the same person, though this was already strongly hinted at by a gossip stone within the game.

 Killer App: Managed to be this for both the N64 and the 3DS.